Who can join the Friends in taking action for biodiversity?

 - nursery day/s in our community nursery

-All activities are undertaken under the supervision and direction of either our Education Coordinator or Nursery Manager.
+All activities are undertaken under the supervision and direction of either our Environmental Coordinator or Nursery Manager.
 All equipment is supplied with full orientation to the days activities provided.

 We invite you to participate each year to grow and/or plant more plants and check on the progress of trees and shrubs that have been planted in previous years.
 We experience strong growth rates and a fantastic 90-95% success rate with our plantings.
 Is it worthwhile putting in the energy and time to plant with us?
 Absolutely!